chandraprasadyadamuri/Fake_News_Detection/README.md

-# 📰 NLP-Based Fake News Detection System
+# 📰Fake News Detection System

 An advanced **Natural Language Processing (NLP)** and **Machine Learning** project that detects whether a news article is **Real** or **Fake**.
 The system utilizes text preprocessing, TF-IDF feature extraction, and supervised learning algorithms to classify news content with high accuracy.